Nisour Square massacre: Immediate aftermath

 In the immediate aftermath of the attacks, Blackwater's rights to conduct work in Iraq were temporarily suspended.
 Several Iraqi and American investigations have been conducted into the incident.
 The incident caused Iraqi Prime Minister Nuri al-Maliki to call on the U.S. government to end its contract with Blackwater USA, and for the Iraqi government to push for an apology, compensation for victims or their families and for the guards involved in the shooting to be held "accountable".
-The US House passed a bill, titled the Military Extraterritorial Jurisdiction Act, that would make all private contractors working in Iraq and other combat zones subject to prosecution by U.S. courts.
+The US House passed a bill that would have made all private contractors working in Iraq and other combat zones subject to prosecution by U.S. courts, however, the Senate never voted on it.

 License to operate in Iraq

 On September 18, 2007, an Iraqi Interior Ministry spokesman said Blackwater is "not allowed to operate anywhere in the Republic of Iraq".
 However, the company was allowed to continue to operate in Iraq until January 2009 when the U.S.–Iraq Status of Forces Agreement took effect.
 A spokesman stated that the ban would last for the duration of the investigation, and that it would not be permanent.
 The banning was described by P. W. Singer, an expert on the private military industry, as "inevitable", given the US government's reliance on and lack of oversight of the private military industry in Iraq.

 The Private Security Company Association of Iraq, in a document last updated on July 3, 2007, listed Blackwater as not having a license to operate in Iraq despite their attempts to apply for one.
 Blackwater's operations on behalf of the U.S. Department of State and the CIA may be unaffected by license revocation.
 Also, it is not clear whether the license revocation is permanent.

 On September 19, as a result of the incident, the United States temporarily suspended all land travel by U.S. diplomats and other civilian officials in Iraq outside Baghdad's heavily fortified Green Zone.
 The order confines most Americans to a 3.5 sqmi area in the center of the city so that they are unable to visit other areas without traveling in a helicopter.
 The order did not say when the suspension would expire.
 On September 21, CNN reported that Blackwater would resume normal operations the following day.

 Blackwater, which had been operating in Iraq without an Iraqi government license, applied for one after the incident, but the application was rejected by Iraqi officials in January 2009.
 The Iraqi government ordered Blackwater to leave Iraq as soon as a joint Iraqi-U.S. committee finished drafting new guidelines on private contractors under the Iraqi-U.S. security agreement.
 On January 31, 2009, the U.S. State Department notified Blackwater that it would not be renewing its security contract with the company.